triinlutsoja/FlyTravel/experience_log.md

 In this document I'm going to be taking notes about progress.

+### March 27th
+- I didn't know why my database tables get duplicate data each run, but I knew it must be because of Spring Boot, which implements the data.sql each run all over again.
+I searched online for solutions, but most results were tailored to setups using H2, Liquibase, Hibernate, or JPA—technologies that I wasn’t using in my project.
+Since my tech stack is based on Spring Boot with MySQL and plain JDBC, I turned to AI for help to find a solution.
+- Now I need to make the frontend interact with the backend to display booked and available seats for a selected flight.
+I'm still trying to make this code I found online work: https://codepen.io/priteshchandra/pen/voZdgq.
+  Since I'm less experienced in frontend, I consulted with AI to come up with next steps.
+AI provided me a Javascript code snippet that fetches the seating plan from the backend and updates the visual seat plan in the frontend to show which seats are already booked.
+I asked AI to explain it to me line by line to enhance my learning.
+But the code didn't work at first so I added some console.log statements to figure it out.
+Turns out the isBooked property was undefined because there was no such property in the JSON retrieved from the database.
+I looked at the JSON and was surprised, because it was there.
+The difference was that it was named "booked" and not "isBooked".
+This was very odd to me.
+I asked AI and this turned out to be something Spring Boot does to adhere to Java Bean naming conventions.

 ### March 26th
 - I realized that for some reason each time I run the app, the database tables get populated with sample data all over again.
 There are duplicate entries although each row has a new unique ID.
 I might have time to fix this later.